mrjau/the_game/README.md

 # the_game
-My Rust Tutorial based on a game
+My Rust Spielerei based on a game

 ![Started](https://github.com/mrjau/the_game/blob/main/Start.jpeg)